Skip to main content

 }

-This tells AI systems: this is a plumber named Smith Plumbing at this address with this phone number and this rating based on this many reviews.
-No interpretation required.
+This gives crawlers a structured version of the core facts: this is a plumber named Smith Plumbing at this address with this phone number.

 Key schema types for local businesses